 Connecticut Director's Credential

-ECE 250: Adminstration and Supervision of Early Childhood Programs
+ECE 250: Administration and Supervision of Early Childhood Programs

 ECE 325: Personnel Management in Programs for Young Children

-ECE 351: Advanced Leadership in Programs for Young Children
+ECE 351: Advanced Leadership in Early Childhood Education Programs

 Training and Experience requirements are determined by the level of the credential for which the student applies.